 - Artist in Residence – Bayerische Rundfunk Orchester

 - Artist in Residence – Berlin Philharmonic Orchestra

 - Captain Vere Billy Budd – Glyndebourne Festival Opera

-- Evangelist in the St Matthew and St John Passions with the Berlin Philharmonic Orchestra and Sir Simon Rattle, staged by Peter Sellars.
+- Evangelist in the St Matthew and St John Passions with the Berlin Philharmonic Orchestra and Sir Simon Rattle, staged by Peter Sellars

-In concert Mark performs with the world’s leading orchestras. in the 2016/17 season he was Artist in Residence with the Bavarian Radio Symphony Orchestra and will hold a similar position with the Berlin Philharmonic Orchestra for the 2017/18 Season.
-His work with the Orchestra of the Age of Enlightenment has involved projects exploring both Bach St John and St Matthew Passions.
-He also collaborates regularly with The Britten Sinfonia.
+In concert Mark performs with the world’s leading orchestras.
+He was Artist in Residence for the 2017/18 Season with the Berlin Philharmonic Orchestra and held a similar position with the Bavarian Radio Symphony Orchestra for 2016/17.
+His work with the Orchestra of the Age of Enlightenment has involved projects exploring both Bach St John and St Matthew Passions and has attracted worldwide acclaim.

 Mark was voted 2016 Vocalist of the Year by Musical America and was awarded an Honorary Doctorate by Kent University in 2014.
-He is Artistic Director of the St. Endellion Summer Music Festival in Cornwall
+He was appointed CBE in the 2019 Queens’ Birthday Honours List.

 Mark is Artistic Director of the St. Endellion Summer Music Festival in Cornwall.